lupusruber/RNMP_homework1/README.md

 [http://localhost:8080](http://localhost:8080)

-Make sure your Kafka and Flink services are running and accessible, and you'll be able to view topics, messages, and other relevant information about the data streams.

 ## Cleanup

 To stop the processes and bring down Docker containers, simply press `Ctrl + C` at any time.
 This will kill all running processes and clean up the containers.

-## Docker Setup

-Make sure Docker is installed and running on your system.
-The `start.sh` script will take care of running `docker-compose` to set up the containers.

-## Python Virtual Environment

-The `start.sh` script creates a virtual environment using Python 3, installs the required dependencies, and activates the environment automatically.

 ## Troubleshooting

 - **Kafka Not Running:** If you are not using Docker, ensure that Kafka is running on the specified host (localhost:9092).
 - **Dependencies:** Ensure all dependencies in requirements.txt are installed in the virtual environment.
 - **Kafka Connection Issues:** Double-check your Kafka configurations in the scripts, especially BOOTSTRAP_SERVERS.

-If you encounter any issues, make sure you have Docker, Git, and Python installed on your machine.
-Also, ensure that your Docker daemon is running before starting the script.

 For further assistance, please refer to the documentation or raise an issue in the repository.